angular/angular/aio/content/guide/http.md

 * Something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
 These errors produce JavaScript `ErrorEvent` objects.

 `HttpClient` captures both kinds of errors in its `HttpErrorResponse`.
-You can inspect that response to figure out what really happened.
+You can inspect that response to identify the error's cause.

-The following example defines an error handler in the previously defined ConfigService.
+The following example defines an error handler in the previously defined [ConfigService](#config-service "ConfigService defined").

 <code-example
   path="http/src/app/config/config.service.ts"